-For any available uninvested cash at OP&F's custodial banks, cash is swept into designated money market funds.
-For externally managed cash, the portfolios will be actively managed consistent with the individual Investment Manager's guidelines.
+For any available uninvested cash at OP&F's custodial bank, cash is swept into a designated money market fund.

 D. INFLATION-ORIENTED ASSETS

 1. U.S. INFLATION LINKED BONDS (TIPS)

 Total return of the TIPS composite portfolio should exceed two times the Bloomberg U.S. Government Inflation-Linked Bond Index minus the cost of financing over a full market cycle on an annualized basis.
 Total return of each Investment Manager's portfolio should exceed their benchmark return as specified in each Investment Manager's guidelines or applicable documentation.
 In addition, there is a portable alpha component to the TIPS composite portfolio whereas the overall objective is to provide risk-adjusted returns greater than two times the return of the Bloomberg U.S. Government Inflation-Linked Bond Index minus the cost of financing.
 The implementation of this portable alpha component will not be considered leverage in relation to the long-term target allocations for the Total Portfolio.